kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/reaxys/README.md

 When using both current and new Reaxys, the stanza for current Reaxys will need to be updated as below:

 The line DJ www.reaxys.com formerly read DJ reaxys.com.

+If you have registered your link resolver with Reaxys, the Replace statement in the new stanza will need to be modified as below:

+If you have registered your link resolver with Reaxys, please use the following stanza for current Reaxys:

+Replace "linkresolver.library.edu" with the URL of your link resolver.